What are the top things to do in Brasov, Romania? Brasov is the crown jewel of Romania and one of the most visited cities in Romania.

 Nevertheless, the massive fortress is impressive to see it from outside, and the view over Brasov is stunning from there, and that’s why I have included on the list of things to do in Brasov.

 Both the Black and White towers were built in the 15th century, outside the city walls, on a hill.
 The two towers are the only ones left from the four surveillance towers that were built to protect the city.

 They are both museums but seemed closed on my last visit there.
 The towers deserve a visit because they offer a beautiful view of the city.

 I recommend visiting the Black tower first and then take the dirt path to the White tower, to skip the steep stairs from the city walls.

 Catherine’s Gate and Brasov’s fortified medieval walls

 Built on the old 15th-century gate, the gate you see today was built in the 16th century by the Tailors’ Guild.
-The distinguishes architecture of the gate’s tower makes it special.
+The distinguished architecture of the gate’s tower makes it special.